 This post will explain the way Afterpay makes money.
 But, to understand how that works, you should first understand what Afterpay is.
 After the explanations, I will share my analysis on customer reviews, which will tell you if actual Afterpay users had a positive experience with the service.

 Afterpay is a buy-now-pay-later system available in Australia.
 If a store accepts Afterpay, you can buy products without paying the full price upon purchase.
 Instead, you can pay in four installments – each in every two weeks.
 It does not charge you any extra fee when you pay installments on time.
 It does charge you a late fee if you fail to repay an installment on time.
 You can simply show the barcode on the Afterpay app to purchase items on Afterpay.

-Using Afterpay does not affect your credibility as long as you keep paying money on time.
+Using Afterpay does not affect your credit as long as you keep paying money on time.
 But, that does not mean that Afterpay cannot affect your credit score.
-Under the contract, Afterpay reserves the right to check your credit and to report negative activity on your account to the credit ratings bureaus.
-This could harm your credit record just like credit card.
+Under the contract, Afterpay reserves the right to check your credit and to report negative activity on your account to the credit rating bureaus.
+This could harm your credit record just like a credit card.